gazebosim/gz-physics/tutorials/03_physics_engines.md

 ## Ignition Physics

-``ign-physics`` library integrates external physics engines into the Ignition Simulation eco-system.
+[Ignition Physics](https://ignitionrobotics.org/api/physics/2.0/) library integrates external physics engines into the Ignition Simulation eco-system.
 It allows users to select from multiple supported physics engines based on their simulation needs.
 Its plugin interface loads physics engines with requested features at runtime.
 It is also possible to integrate your own selected physics engine by writing a compatible plugin interface.

-To get a more in-depth understanding of how `physics` works in Ignition, we will start with some high level concepts and definitions.
+To get a more in-depth understanding of how physics plugin works in Ignition, we will start with some high level concepts and definitions.
 <!-- TODO: add tutorial on how to write your own physics plugin -->

 ### High Level Concept